makezurich/make-zurich.github.io/box/1/index.md

  * Sensor test equipment available at the MechArtLab (6th Floor) by Urs

-> **NOTE:** Please keep in mind the voltage differences between the microcontroller and the different sensors when connecting them
+> **NOTE:** Please keep in mind the voltage differences between the microcontroller and the different sensors when connecting them.<br>
 > **NOTE:** Always have the antenna connected when powering up your LoRaWAN module.